Our workforce depends on it.

 Nationally, 77 percent of adults from families in the top income quartile earned at least a bachelor’s degree by the time they turned 24.
 But only nine percent of people from the lowest income quartile did the same.3

 Need-based student aid pays for itself

 It is estimated that any increases in financial aid targeted at students below the 45th percentile of parental income will be self-financing in terms of future tax revenue.4

 We depend on it.

-We all depend on continued support of the Wisconsin Grant.
-By investing in the Wisconsin Grant, Wisconsin is investing not only in each individual student’s success, but also in the state’s workforce/economy and the quality of civic and cultural life for everyone who lives here.
+We all depend on continued support of Wisconsin Grants.
+By investing in Wisconsin Grants, Wisconsin is investing not only in each individual student’s success, but also in the state’s workforce/economy and the quality of civic and cultural life for everyone who lives here.